pchapin/tutorialada/README.md

 * `Networking`.
 This program demonstrates using Ada to write a simple client/server application.

-* `Tasks`.
+* `tasks_sample`.
 This program demonstrates using Ada tasks to implement a simple producer/consumer application.
 The program is incomplete.

 * `tutorial_samples`.
 This program is a collection of unrelated samples, many of which are presented in the text of the tutorial.
 It is menu-driven so you can pick which sample you want